Home > FAQs > Research > What is the Research Endowment Fund (REF)? How does the Fund work?

 What is the Research Endowment Fund (REF)?
 How does the Fund work?

-• In the 2008-09 Budget Speech, the Financial Secretary announced that the Government would set up an $18 billion Research Endowment Fund (REF) to support research at the UGC-funded institutions.
+• In the 2008-09 Budget Speech, the Financial Secretary announced that the Government would set up an HK$18 billion Research Endowment Fund (REF) to support research at the UGC-funded institutions.

-• The REF was topped up by $5 billion in 2013/14.
-Investment income of $2 billion is used to replace the government recurrent subvention and investment income of $3 billion is used for providing competitive research funding for the Local Self-financing Degree Sector.
+• The REF was topped up by HK$5 billion in 2013/14.
+Investment income of HK$2 billion is used to replace the government recurrent subvention and investment income of HK$3 billion is used for providing competitive research funding for the local self-financing degree-awarding institutions.